Amozaya/tech221_virtualisation/proxy_and_reverseproxy.md

 ## NGINX default configuration

+Nginx `sites-available` directory contains config files which specify how nginx should handle connection requests and which ports connect to.
+By default it listens to incoming connections and directs them to port `80` which is `HTTP` connection port.

 ## Setting up NGINX as reverse proxy
 The following guide explains how to set up nginx as a reverse proxy: